 The challenges posed by the pandemic have required business, government, and public health leaders to work together at incredible speed.
 One example is the administration of COVID-19 vaccines.

 VAMS was originally designed to help CDC and public health officials schedule, track, and report vaccinations for specific groups of essential workers during the first phase of the vaccine rollout.
 The CDC later expanded the use of VAMS, offering it at no cost to states that did not have their own system in place for the initial phase of vaccinations.

 Deloitte provided the technology and resources that enabled CDC to quickly develop VAMS and have it ready on the first day COVID-19 vaccinations were administered in the U.S.

 VAMS has proven to be reliable and stable, performing as designed with no unscheduled downtimes since it launched.
 While a small number of appointments were affected by system issues early in the implementation, we resolved them quickly.

 The CDC has engaged us to maintain and operate VAMS and, at their direction, we are continuously enhancing the system to improve the user experience and meet the evolving needs of public health officials.
 VAMS is now being used to schedule appointments in-person at a clinic or over-the-phone through a state call center; a personal computer and access to the internet is no longer required.

-We share the frustration of those who have had difficulty finding appointments and, like everyone, look forward to the accelerated delivery of more vaccines in the coming weeks.
-As of February 27, more than 3 million COVID-19 vaccinations had been administered through VAMS and that total increases daily as more doses become available.
+We share the frustration of those who had difficulty finding appointments and those whose appointments were cancelled due to vaccine shortages.
+More than 9.7 million COVID-19 vaccinations have been administered through VAMS and that total increases daily as more doses become available.